 Cassiopeia A is catalogued as 3C 461 in the Third Cambridge Catalogue of Radio Sources and as G111.7-2.1 in the Green Catalog of Supernova Remnants.

-Image taken with the NASA/ESA Hubble Space Telescope provides a detailed look at the tattered remains of a supernova explosion known as Cassiopeia A (Cas A).
-It is the youngest known remnant from a supernova explosion in the Milky Way.
+Image taken with the NASA/ESA Hubble Space Telescope provides a detailed look at the tattered remains of a supernova known as Cassiopeia A (Cas A).
+It is the youngest known remnant from a supernova event in the Milky Way.
 The Hubble image shows the complex and intricate structure of the star’s shattered fragments.
 Image: NASA, ESA, and the Hubble Heritage (STScI/AURA)-ESA/Hubble Collaboration.
 Acknowledgement: Robert A. Fesen (Dartmouth College, USA) and James Long (ESA/Hubble)

 Cassiopeia A is the brightest extrasolar radio source in the sky at frequencies above 1 GHz.
 At frequencies below 1 GHz, it is not as intense as Cygnus A, a radio galaxy located in the constellation Cygnus.

-Phosphorus was reported to have been detected in Cassiopeia A in 2013, confirming that the element is indeed produced in supernova explosions.
+Phosphorus was reported to have been detected in Cassiopeia A in 2013, confirming that the element is indeed produced in supernova events.
 The phosphorus-iron ratio was up to 100 times higher in the material from the remnant than in the host galaxy (the Milky Way) in general.

 Cassiopeia A was the only supernova remnant to be modelled in 3D and the only deep sky object to be included in the Smithsonian 3D project.